 - Deaths have occurred with hysterectomy and myomectomy.
 Usually mortality figures of 1 in 1,500-3,000 for these two surgical techniques are quoted.

-- Death following UFE has been reported in 5 cases worldwide due to severe infection in 2, pulmonary embolus in 2 and unexpected shunting and multiple organ embolisation in 1 case.
+- Death following UFE has been reported in 5 cases worldwide due to severe infection in 2 cases, pulmonary embolus in 2 others and unexpected shunting and multiple organ embolisation in a 5th case.
 This is from a total of between 150,000 and 200,000 cases performed worldwide, giving a mortality of 1 in 30,000 - 40,000.

-- It must be stressed that death is a very rare complication of all these procedures.
+- It must be stressed that risk of death is very rare in any of these procedures.

 - True uterine infection is very rare, probably less than 1 in 1,000.